Nationals vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 - The Nationals have played as the underdog in eight of their past 10 games and have gone 2-6 in those contests.

-- In their last 10 matchups with a total posted by sportsbooks, the Nationals and their foes are 5-5-0 when it comes to hitting the over.
+- When it comes to the total, the Nationals and their opponents are 5-5-0 in their last 10 games.

-- The Nationals' ATS record is 2-3-0 over their last 10 games (bookmakers set spreads in five of those contests).
+- The Nationals have gone 2-3-0 against the runline over their past 10 games (five of those matchups had a run line set by oddsmakers).

 Nationals Betting Records & Stats